Jethet/wiki-hh/CSS/generalCSS.md

 }
 ```

-#### Padding and margins
+#### Padding and margin

-Margin: whitespace AROUND the element
+**Margin** is the whitespace *around* the element
-Padding: whitespace INSIDE the element
+**Padding** is the whitespace *inside* the element

-Padding and margin can be set in a number of ways:
+Padding and margin can be set in a number of ways, following a specific order:
-padding: top right bottom left  --> padding: 10px 20px 30px 5px
+* padding/margin: top right bottom left `padding: 10px 20px 30px 5px`
-padding: top right/left bottom  --> padding: 10px 20px 5px
+* padding/margin: top right/left bottom `margin: 10px 20px 5px`
-padding: top/bottom right/left  --> padding: 5px 15px
+* padding/margin: top/bottom right/left `padding: 5px 15px`
-padding: all  --> padding: 20px
+* padding/margin: all `margin: 20px`
-You can also set one specific padding: padding-right
+You can also set one specific padding or margin, for example `padding-right: 10px` or `margin-top: 30px`.
-All of this also applies to MARGIN.

 To keep the box from becoming bigger with padding and borders, use BOX-SIZING.
 With 'box-sizing: border-box;' the padding and border no longer increase the